netdata/netdata/collectors/ebpf.plugin/README.md

 [ebpf_thread_function.sh](https://github.com/netdata/netdata/blob/master/tests/ebpf/ebpf_thread_function.sh)
 script on your environment.

-You can check the results of to have threads running on your environment in Netdata monitoring section on your dashboard
+You can check the results of having threads running on your environment in the Netdata monitoring section on your dashboard

 <img src="https://github.com/netdata/netdata/assets/49162938/b97e32e0-1ebe-4c44-8801-8a3aab2c7632" alt="Threads running." />